James Gambier, 1st Baron Gambier: Battle of the Basque Roads

 In 1808 Gambier was appointed to command the Channel Fleet.
 In April 1809 he chased a squadron of French ships that had escaped from Brest into the Basque Roads.
 He called a council of war in which Lord Cochrane was given command of the inshore squadron, and who subsequently led the attack.
 Gambier refused to commit the Channel Fleet after Cochrane's attack, using explosion vessels that encouraged the French squadron to warp further into the shallows of the estuary.
 This action resulted in the majority of the French fleet running aground at Rochefort.

 Gambier was content with the blockading role played by the offshore squadron.
 Rear-Admiral Sir Eliab Harvey, who had commanded "Fighting Temeraire" at the Battle of Trafalgar, believed they had missed an opportunity to inflict further damage upon the French fleet.
 He told Gambier "I never saw a man so unfit for the command of a fleet as Your Lordship."
 Cochrane threatened to use his parliamentary vote against Gambier in retaliation for not committing the fleet to action.
 Gambier called for a court martial to examine his conduct.
-The court martial, on 26 July 1809 on Gladiator in Portsmouth, exonerated Gambier.
+The court martial, on 26 July 1809 on in Portsmouth, exonerated Gambier.
 Consequently, neither Harvey nor Cochrane were appointed by the Admiralty to command for the remainder of the war.
 The episode had political and personal overtones.
 Gambier was connected by family and politics to the Tory prime minister William Pitt.
 In Parliament, Cochrane represented the constituency of Westminster, which tended to vote Radical.
 In the aftermath of Basque Roads, Cochrane and Gambier quarreled and Gambier excluded Cochrane from the battle dispatches.
 Cochrane took the unusual move of standing in opposition to parliament's pro forma vote of thanks to Gambier.